 “Look you can help me, or not.
 I’m going to find these folks with you, or without you.”
 George said.

 George desperately wanted to ask his friend what he knew, but knew that his friend took the confidentiality very seriously, especially with the narcos, and wouldn’t tell him a thing.

-A few days later George was having coffee in Starbucks in Monterey, in Nuevo Leon, in nothern Mexico and checking his email.
+A few days later George was having coffee in Starbucks in Monterey, Nuevo Leon, in northern Mexico and checking his email.
 He smiled when he saw an email from his lawyer friend saying that he would be contacted soon.
 George wasn’t quite sure what he was going to say if and when the cartel bosses contacted him.
 He had an idea that he thought would work, but he needed to talk to them first.
 Maybe they already had an elegant solution?
 He would wait and see.